Rawlino/startup/README.md

 ### Elevator pitch

 There are plenty of places for nerds to review their favorite games and anime, but there's not one site dedicated to letting them store their reviews of both.
 That's where AnigameForThePeople comes in.
 It will be a website that consolodates a place for nerds to come and review their favorite anime and games.
 It will give them the ability to keep track of what they have played, their future wish list, and what they're playing right now.
 And ducks.
 Ducks will be everywhere.
-Everytime you like someones review--ducks.
-When you give them a thumbs down--evil ducks.
+Everytime you recommend a show--ducks.
+When you give a thumbs down to a show--evil ducks.
 They will be the wholesome mascot to encourage others to use the site.

 ### Design